 Avoid humiliation and degradation

 Contract termination not just affects the employee in question but the other team members too.
-So, if you fire an employee publicly, you risk affecting the morale of the others.
-Besides, to maintain integrity, it is always recommended that you carry such conversations behind closed doors.
+So, if you terminate someone publicly, you risk affecting the morale of the others.
+Besides, to maintain integrity, it is always recommended that you carry out such conversations behind closed doors.

 Be transparent in your dealings